celes-dev/celesos/README.md

 There is no public testnet running currently.

-**If you have previously installed EOSIO, please run the `eosio_uninstall` script (it is in the directory where you cloned EOSIO) before downloading and using the binary releases.**
+**If you have previously installed CELESOS, please run the `celesos_uninstall` script (it is in the directory where you cloned CELESOS) before downloading and using the binary releases.**

 #### Mac OS X Brew Install
 ```sh